hunamizawa/mb-node/README.md

-# mb-cui
+# mb-node
-Print PNG image using MBrush, via CUI
+Print PNG image using MBrush, with node.js